Immanuel-C/IWindow/docs/src/OpenGL.md

 # OpenGL with IWindow

-IWindow will handle creating the OpenGL context with the `GL::Context` class and `LoadOpenGLFunction(const char* name)`.
+IWindow will handle creating the OpenGL context with the `IWindow::GL::Context` class and `IWindow::GL::Context::LoadOpenGLFunction(const char* name)`.

 ``` cpp
 // in IWindowGL.h